LearnersGuild/learning-os/blueprint/foundations/README.md

   - Assume the learner’s experience is a rich resource for learning
   - We are not the learners' heroes or rescuers.
 Resist the temptation to save them.
   - Don’t demand that people be good.
 Assume they are, and create rules of engagement and a culture that organically bring the best OUT of people."
+  - While we're at it, also trust the learning facilitator, and the practitioner

 ## Maximize autonomy